American Book Awards

 The American Book Awards are an American literary award that annually recognizes a set of books and people for "outstanding literary achievement".
 According to the 2010 awards press release, it is "a writers' award given by other writers" and "there are no categories, no nominees, and therefore no losers."

 The Award is administered by the multi-cultural focused nonprofit Before Columbus Foundation, which established it in 1978 and inaugurated it in 1980.
 The Award honors excellence in American literature without restriction to race, sex, ethnic background, or genre.
-Previous winners include novelists, social scientists, philosophers, poets, and historians such as Toni Morrison, Edward Said, MacKenzie Bezos, Isabel Allende, bell hooks, Don DeLillo, Derrick Bell, Robin Kelley, Joy Harjo and Tommy J. Curry.
+Previous winners include novelists, social scientists, philosophers, poets, and historians such as Dana Gioia, Toni Morrison, Edward Said, MacKenzie Bezos, Isabel Allende, bell hooks, Don DeLillo, Derrick Bell, Robin Kelley, Joy Harjo and Tommy J. Curry.

 National Book Awards

 In 1980, the unrelated National Book Awards was renamed American Book Awards.
 In 1987 it was renamed back to National Book Awards.
 Other than having the same name during this seven-year period, the two awards have no relation.